Wasss123/littlebigcode/README.md

 The objectif is created a JSON file representing a graph that links the drug and it mention in articles pubmed,clinals trials and journals
 ## Comments
 This project is seperated as follow
-- Extract.py Contains Comporte 4 fonctions qui permmettent d'extraire les données des fichies à partir de leurs chemins
-- process.py
-comporte 2 functions qui permettent de chercher si un médicaments et mentionné dans une publication ou journal
-- save.py
-comporte une fonction qui permet de sauvegarder dictionnaire qui représente le graph de liaison sous format de JSON
+- Extract.py contains functions to extract data from csv files given their paths
+- process.py contains functions that search and verify if a given drug is mentioned in pubmed, clinal trials or journal
+- save.py contains function that saves and output the result in JSON format
-- main.py
+- main.py program to execute the extraction, processing and saving functions
-La fonction principale qui fait appele au autre fonction pour extraire traiter, générer le graph de liasion et le sauvegarder
-- Le dossier test
+- test folder to perform unit tests
-Ce dossier comporte un sous dossier resources et test.py afin de réaliser les test unitaires

 ## Plus loin.txt
 Vous trouvez la réponse de la question 6 dans ce fichier